Abuse during childbirth

 Abuse during childbirth (obstetric violence or disrespectful care) is generally defined as interactions or conditions deemed humiliating or undignified by local consensus and interactions or conditions experienced as or intended to be humiliating or undignifying.
 Bowser and Hill's 2010 landscape analysis defined seven categories of abusive or disrespectful care, including physical abuse, non-consented clinical care, non-confidential care, non-dignified care, discrimination, abandonment, and detention in health facilities.

 This treatment is regarded as a form of violence against women and a violation of women's rights.
-It is a recurring issue in facilities around the globe per World Health Organization studies, and can have serious consequences for mother and child.
+It is a recurring issue in facilities around the globe, according to World Health Organization studies, and can have serious consequences for mother and child.
 Namely, abuse during childbirth may prevent women from seeking pre-natal care and using other health care services in the future.
-Adolescents, women who are unmarried, women of low socioeconomic status, migrant women, women infected with HIV, and ethnic minority women are at a greater risk of experiencing obstetric violence.
+Adolescents, unmarried women, women of low socioeconomic status, migrant women, women infected with HIV, and ethnic minority women are at a greater risk of experiencing obstetric violence.

 Definition and forms of abuse

-The World Health Organization notes that abuse during childbirth has yet to be conclusively defined or measured in a scientific way.
+The World Health Organization notes that abuse during childbirth has yet to be conclusively defined or measured scientifically.
 However, abuse during childbirth is generally defined as neglectful, physical abusive, and/or disrespectful treatment from healthcare professionals towards patients in childbirth.
 Such mistreatment is regarded as a violation of the woman's human rights.

 Abuse during childbirth can occur over a wide spectrum and may be seen in the forms of non-confidential care, non-dignified care, discrimination, overt physical abuse, non-consented care, abandonment of care, and/or detention in facilities.